yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

 1. The c++ business logic may access only its collocated space or the entire cluster members.
     - If the collocated space can store both the data required for the processing and the consumed data there is a good chance you can use the collocated mode.
     - If the business logic needs data stored within other partitions you might have 2 space proxies used - one that access only the collocated space and consumes the incoming "tasks" that need to be processed, and one that accesses all cluster members and fetches data using space SQL queries needed for the processing.
-    - Advanced implementations would use the Map Reduce technique (at GigaSpaces, we call this the "Service Virtualization Framework" or "Remoting").
+    - Advanced implementations would use the Map-Reduce technique (at GigaSpaces, we call this the "Service Virtualization Framework" or "Remoting").
 This popular technique invokes business logic at the relevant partitions that produce intermediate results.
 These results are then delivered to the client that aggregates these and returns the final result to the original caller.

 2. In order that incoming data will land at the correct partition, associated objects should have the same routing field value.
 A client accessing a clustered space has, by default, a proxy running a simple algorithm that calculates the target partition for each space operation.
 The calculation uses by default the hash code value of a field declared as the routing field.
 Each POCO class should have one routing field declared where the actual field value can be assigned by getting data from possibly several other fields.

 Here is an example for the POCO decoration xml config:

 {% highlight xml %}